cosmos/sdk-tutorials/interchain-exchange/tutorial/05-order-initialization.md

 # Initialize the Orders

-In this chapter you will initialize the bank keeper and the modules.
+In this chapter you will initialize the bank keeper into `ibcdex` and update the module in the `app.go` file.
-You will add the bank module initialization to the blockchain app that you have created so you can use it in the exchange module.
-In this chapter you will make sure that there can be no new native tokens created on a blockchain, which will secure the exchange module from any blockchain misbehaviour.
+You will make sure that there can be no new native tokens minted on a blockchain, which will secure the exchange module from any counterparty misbehaviour.

 ## Add the bank keeper to the module